 An “Dan” Nguyen owns Lang Van, a Vietnamese restaurant in the Shamrock neighborhood of Charlotte.

-Charlotte’s Central Avenue reveals a history of the city’s shifting demographics, from white, working-class textile mill workers in the early twentieth century to a wave of immigration in the 1990s.
-These new Southerners – multiethnic communities changing a predominately black and white city – filled in abandoned businesses and subdivisions, merging together along this corridor, and shaped a new Charlotte.
+Charlotte’s Central Avenue reveals the city’s shifting demographics, from white, working-class textile mill employees in the early twentieth century to new immigrants in the 1990s.
+These new Southerners shaped a new Charlotte.

 From souvlaki to hot dogs, baklava to snapper throats, and barbecue to meat-and-threes, the South and Greece intertwine in Alabama.

 Victoria Bouloubasis will present our Oral History Cavalcade at our Summer Foodways Symposium in Charlotte.

 Morgan Rice, of Helvetia, West Virginia, helped save her hometown’s annual Ramp Supper back in 2015.
 This year’s supper is Saturday, April 29.

 Our new collection of oral histories, Helvetia, West Virginia, conveys the values of a fiercely creative and productive close-knit mountain community where Swiss and Appalachian heritage are uniquely twined

 On Harkers Island, a tight-knit community that holds fast to its traditions, Morales might have once been thought an outsider.
 Not now.